Cryental/Kayla.NET/README.md

         <img src="https://img.shields.io/github/license/Cryental/SRTSubtitleConverter" /></a>
 </p>

-This tool can quickly convert subtitles to SubRip (SRT) or any supported format.
+This subtitle converter can quickly convert subtitles to SubRip (SRT) or any supported format.

 It removes all custom styles and comments from the original file so you will get a clean subtitle.